rudderlabs/rudderstack-docs/destinations/advertising/reddit-pixel.md

 ## Track

-The `track` call lets you track custom events as they occur in your web application.
+The `track` call lets you track custom events in your website.

 A sample call looks like the following code snippet: